Frequently Asked Questions

 Will I be charged to have my hearing aids cleaned?
 Do I need an appointment?

-We do not charge for cleaning hearing aids.
+If your hearing aid is under warranty through us, there is no charge for cleanings.
 If minor repairs are required, a charge will be expected at time of service.
 This charge is subject to existing warranties.
-You do not need an appoinement for hearing aid cleanings.
+You do not need an appointment for hearing aid cleanings and if your hearing aid IS out of warranty you will be charged $30.
 Our office hours are 9-5pm Monday through Friday.
 Come in anytime during those hours.

 Do you offer any trial periods for hearing aids?